 The LEDs light up again and remain switched ON until the day beaks and the ambient light over the LDR reaches the set high threshold level.
 The following figure shows a simple LED automatic day, night lamp circuit.

 WARNING: THE CIRCUIT IS NOT ISOLATED FROM MAINS AND THEREFORE IS LETHAL, IF TOUCHED IN POWERED ON CONDITION WITHOUT A PROPER ENCLOSURE.
 YOU ARE RECOMMENDED TO EXERCISE EXTREME CAUTION WHILE HANDLING THIS CIRCUIT.

 Modifying the Above Design for Activating a 220V Lamp with a Triac

-The above triac based design can be further improved by using an opamp controller for achieving a cleaner switching action of the lamp, as shown below:
+The above triac based design can be further improved by using an opamp controller for achieving a cleaner automatic switching action of the lamp during darkness, as shown below: